financial-year-and-assessment-year

 Assessment Year: Meaning

-Simply put, an assessment year (1st April to 31st March) can be defined as a stipulated timeframe wherein the income you earn in one financial year is taxed.
-Thus, you have to file your income tax return in the relevant assessment year, which is the year succeeding a financial year.
-For instance, the income you earned in the current financial year 2021-2022 will be taxable in the Assessment Year 2022 – 2023.
+An assessment year (1st April to 31st March) can be defined as a stipulated timeframe wherein the income you earn in one financial year is taxed.
+Thus, you must file your income tax return in the relevant assessment year, which is the year succeeding a financial year.
+For instance, the income you earned in the current financial year 2024-2025 will be taxable in the Assessment Year (AY) 2025 – 2026.

 Financial Year: Meaning

-In simple words, we can understand financial year, abbreviated as FY, as the ‘year’ wherein you earn the income.
+In simple terms, a financial year (FY) refers to the 12-month period during which you earn income and record your financial activities for tax purposes.
 A financial year starts on the 1st of April and ends on the 31st of March of the following calendar year.
-For instance, the income you earn from 1st April 2022 to 31st March 2023 is earned in the Financial Year (FY) 2022-2023.
+For instance, the income you earn from 1st April 2024 to 31st March 2025 is earned in the Financial Year (FY) 2024-2025.

 trivia-img